Amidst China’s Muscle-Flexing, Why MiG-35 Jets Provide ‘Reliable & Faster’ Option To Meet Indian Air Force Needs?

 The MiG-35

-The MiG-35, which was part of the original MMRCA deal and is also being pitched for the 114 jet procurement tender, has an Active Electronically Scanned Array (AESA) radar; rigged to fire Kh-38 cruise missile and R037M air-to-air missile and a Full Authority Digital Electronic Control (FADEC) enabled RD-33 MK engine.
+The MiG-35, which was part of the original MMRCA deal and is also being pitched for the 114 jet procurement tender, has an Active Electronically Scanned Array (AESA) radar, is rigged to fire Kh-38 cruise missiles and R037M air-to-air missiles, and has a Full Authority Digital Electronic Control (FADEC) enabled RD-33 MK engine.

 The new RD-33 is an improvement over the problematic RD-33 that powers the Indian Navy’s MiG-29Ks.
-Moreover, it is thrust-vectoring capable, has an Infrared Search and Track (IRST), and a full-glass cockpit that can be fused to a Helmet Mounted Display (HMD), thus putting it in the Generation 4++ category.
+Moreover, it is thrust-vectoring capable, has an Infrared Search and Track (IRST), and has a full-glass cockpit that can be fused to a Helmet-Mounted Display (HMD), thus putting it in the Generation 4++ category.

-In the past, Russians have expressed their preference for HAL as a joint production partner and this saves them the effort to select an Indian company.
-A former IAF Wing Commander-rank officer says that developing tactics, understanding the plane, and maintenance will be easier and faster since India has already operated it for nearly three decades.
+In the past, Russians have expressed their preference for HAL as a joint production partner, which saves them the effort of selecting an Indian company.
+A former IAF Wing Commander-rank officer says that developing tactics, understanding the plane, and maintaining it will be easier and faster since India has already operated it for nearly three decades.

-“Moreover, bulk order will also streamline spare part procurement and cut costs.
-Russian and Indian technical forums have been officially interacting during the DefExpo and Aero India to address the chronic problem with sourcing spare parts of Russian systems.
+“Moreover, bulk orders will also streamline spare part procurement and cut costs.
+Russian and Indian technical forums have been officially interacting during the DefExpo and Aero India to address the chronic problem of sourcing spare parts for Russian systems.
 The platforms could be activated to solve the issue,” he said.

 US, India Ink Landmark Pact To Develop Next-Gen Drones In A Whopping $20B Overall Military Contract